 At the beginning of every school year, I analyze my current organizational system.
 I scour store aisles, apps and internet looking for the perfect planner to help me organize mine and my family’s busy schedule.
 I’ve spent countless dollars on what I thought was the perfect system and I’ve tried a lot of them.
-However, nothing worked quite right, planners were never quite flexible enough to take into account my kids unpredictable needs, my physical capabilities and energy or my underestimation of how long a task is really going to take.
+However, nothing worked quite right, planners were never quite flexible enough to take into account my kids unpredictable needs, my physical capabilities and energy living with chronic illness or my underestimation of how long a task is really going to take.

 That is, until I read The 7 Habits of Highly Effective People by Stephen Covey and it changed my life for the better.
 Not only how I view myself but how I handle relationships with others (buy it on Amazon*, Barnes & Noble* or try it for free on audio with an Audible trial*).
 Among the many “aha” moments in the book, there is a template for a planner which is PERFECT to take into account my many roles and my goals associated with each one.
 So I created a color-coded template in Google docs and customized it for my needs.

 In the second column are my weekly goals for each of the roles.
 Since this is my template, I put all my goals for each of the categories and then copy the weekly goals into each week’s schedule.